savannstm/rvpacker-txt-rs/README.md

 At the end of each original line, `<#>` is inserted.
 This is a delimiter after which translated text should start.
 Removing it or erasing one of its symbols will lead to crashes, or worse, undefined behavior. **So remember: your translated text goes after the `<#>` delimiter.**

 For an example on how to properly translate the .txt files, refer to [My Fear & Hunger 2: Termina Russian translation](https://github.com/savannstm/fh2-termina-translation).
-Yeah, translation is Russian, but the point is to get how to properly translate this program's output files.
+Translation is Russian, but the point is to get how to properly translate this program's translation files.

 ## Installation

 You can download binary files in the Releases section.

-Files with the .exe extension are designed for Windows x64, while files without an extension are designed for Linux x64.
+Files with the `.exe` extension are designed for Windows x64, while files without an extension are designed for Linux x64.

 ## Usage